CWKSC/mynote/Database/README.md

 It prefer the key of entity of total participation to be the chosen key (since avoid Null value)

-if it is one to many relationship, we can only add the Foreign key to many side (chosen primary key in one side)
+if it is one to many relationship, we can only add Foreign key to many side (chosen primary key in one side)

+(Since column be point by Foreign key must be primary key, primary key must unique value and no repeat, so start point of Foreign key must add on many side)

+For example, employee work for one department, department (be) work for many employee

+Now employee is many side, we add Foreign key to employee, it means one column of employee table point to department primary key

 Foreign key approach cannot convert many-to-many relationship